 7.1.4 Appending two video objects

-positions a first video object right of a second video object in the decoding pictures of the elementary streaming that contains those two video objects.
+This function positions a first video object right of a second video object in the decoding pictures of the elementary streaming that contains those two video objects.
 The resulting elementary stream is an elementary containing at least the first and second video objects positioned as side-by-side neighbours.

 Function: Appending